-See Table 2-2.
-Two quarter scales are provided with four sets of marks.
+See Table 2-3.
+The quarter scale has four sets of marks.
 Each set represents a specific lumber thickness.
 Saw kerf and shrinkage allowance are included, but actual board thickness will vary slightly depending on blade thickness and tooth set.